Oracle Database Connection in Python

-Sometimes as the part of programming, we required to work with the databases because we want to store huge amount of information so we use databases, such as Oracle, MySQL etc. So In this article, we will discuss the connectivity of Oracle database with Python.
+Sometimes as part of programming, we required to work with the databases because we want to store a huge amount of information so we use databases, such as Oracle, MySQL, etc. So In this article, we will discuss the connectivity of Oracle database using Python.
 This can be done through the module name cx_Oracle.

-For communicating any database with our Python program, then we required some connector which is nothing but the cx_Oracle module.
+For communicating with any database through our Python program we require some connector which is nothing but the cx_Oracle module.

-By this command, you can install cx_Oracle package but it is required to install Oracle database first in your PC.
+By this command, you can install cx-Oracle package but it is required to install Oracle database first on your PC.

 - Import database specific module

 Ex. import cx_Oracle

 - connect(): Now Establish a connection between the Python program and Oracle database by using connect() function.

 - cursor(): To execute a SQL query and to provide results some special object is required that is nothing but cursor() object.